-Since November 2000, the Company has been engaged in multiple legal proceedings involving patent infringement claims with O2Micro, Inc. and its parent corporation, O2Micro International Limited (referred to hereinafter as "O2Micro").
-All of these claims relate to the Company's cold cathode fluorescent lighting (CCFL) backlight inverter products.
+Since November 2000, the Company has been engaged in a number of legal proceedings involving patent infringement claims with O2Micro, Inc. and its parent corporation, O2Micro International Limited (referred to hereinafter as "O2Micro").
+All of these claims have related to the Company's CCFL backlight inverter products.
+For further information regarding the history of these legal proceedings, refer to the Company's previous filings on Forms 10-K and related amendments, 10-Q and 8-K.